garyfleming/product-engineering/estimates.md

 ^ It's about trust.
 Dates by themselves won't build trust.
 Delivery on time builds trust.
 Even better, delivering value consistently and quickly way before a date will build trust.
 Then just stop giving the dates.
 They won't notice if you're delivering.

 ---

+# Are t-shirt sizes not just fixed, like story points?

+^ I don't think so.
+Story points are taken as precise (hence people do maths).
+T-shirt sizes are imprecise (hence people don't do maths - at least without converting to something else).

+---